msimms/HomeDashboard/README.md

 ### Software

+Copy arduino_secrets_example.h to arduino_secrets.h and fill in the values for your setup.

 Build and upload using the Arduino IDE.
 The target board is the Arduino Nano 33 IoT.

 ## Scale